pararawendy/deep-SSM-in-MAS/README.md

 1. After reading this readme, the readers might want to see the logic of the data used on the implementation.
 This is provided in [``data``](https://github.com/pararawendy/deep-SSM-in-MAS/tree/master/data) folder
 2. Only after that, we can start to build the model.
 We greet Phase 1 of the model (modelling observation) given in [``model/phase1``](https://github.com/pararawendy/deep-SSM-in-MAS/tree/master/model/phase1).
 We can start to build the simple version of the model, i.e. the one with diagonal covariance matrix structure of latent variable distribution.
 Later, we can continue to build a refined model of it (model with non-zero covariance matrix).
+3. After that, we step up to Phase 2 of the model given in [``model/phase2``](https://github.com/pararawendy/deep-SSM-in-MAS/tree/master/model/phase2), to model the opponent's action.
-3. Finally, if model training is done, we can see the model in action (how to use the model) in folder [``implementation``](https://github.com/pararawendy/deep-SSM-in-MAS/tree/master/implementation).
+4. Finally, if model training is done, we can see the model in action (how to use the model) in folder [``implementation``](https://github.com/pararawendy/deep-SSM-in-MAS/tree/master/implementation).